arturbra/PermeableDT/docs/technical/model_theory.md

 ## Model Overview

-The permeabledt model simulates water flow through permeable pavement systems using a physically-based, three-zone approach.
+The PermeableDT model simulates water flow through permeable pavement systems using a physically-based, three-zone approach.
 The model captures the key hydrological processes in green infrastructure systems while maintaining computational efficiency for real-time applications.
+The model is based on the MicroPollutants In Rain GardEn (MPiRe) developed by Randelovic et. al (2016):

+### Reference:
+Randelovic, A., Zhang, K., Jacimovic, N., McCarthy, D., Deletic, A., 2016.
+Stormwater biofilter treatment model (MPiRe) for selected micropollutants.
+Water Research 89, 180–191. doi:10.1016/j.watres.2015.11.046.

 ### Key Features
 - **Three-zone conceptual model**: Ponding, unsaturated, and saturated zones